 What is employee relations?

-The term 'employee relations' was conceived as a replacement for the term 'industrial relations' but it's precise meaning in today’s workplaces needs clarification.
-In 2004/5, CIPD undertook research into the changing nature of employee relations work in UK organisations, through interviews with HR and Employee Relations managers to provide a snapshot of current attitudes and practice.
-The findings are given in our report What is employee relations?
+The term 'employee relations' was conceived as a replacement for the term 'industrial relations' but it's precise meaning in today’s workplaces needs clarifying.
+In 2004/5, we carried out research into the changing nature of employee relations work in UK organisations, through interviews with HR and Employee Relations managers to provide a snapshot of current attitudes and practice.
+The findings were given in our report What is employee relations?

 Our more recent report Managing employee relations in difficult times concluded that dealing with the trade union relationship remains an issue in many workplaces but is not widely seen as problematic.
 Trade union influence is still an everyday reality for some, but continues to decline across the wider economy.
-The report also found that the main focus of employee relations is not on collective machinery but on individual relationships.
-In the face of tough economic conditions, there is a new emphasis on helping line managers to establish trust-based relationships with employees.
+The report also found that the main focus of employee relations is not on collective machinery but on individual relationships and there is a new emphasis on helping line managers to establish trust-based relationships with employees.

 The decline of ‘industrial relations’